boilthesea/forllm/README.md

 ### Prerequisites

-*   Python 3.13 (let me know what python versions you get it running in and I'll expand this to show a range)
+*   Python 3.10-3.13 (let me know what python versions you get it running in and I'll expand this range)
 *   Git
 *   An active, running [Ollama](https://ollama.com/) instance.